cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    from within the CT1 onlinehelp, from the CT1 menu "Help", or from the Windows Start menu, then Acrobat didn't show up.
 Sometimes the onlinehelp shows an empty page before it crashes.
-After the next start of the onlinehelp these calls works.
+After the next start of the onlinehelp this call of the pdf should work.
-   The reason was a hanging Acrobat process.
+   The reason is a hanging Acrobat process.
 If you stop this Acrobat process within the Windows TaskManager, then PDFs mostly start from within CT1 as usual.
    Sadly, it can happen, that a following call of the PDFs also causes an